-Returning to the pruned induced graph of our running example, let us assume that we have gone through the process of determining the cost of each edge, and have computed a minimum-cost edge cover according to these costs, obtaining the edge cover depicted in Figure 5.
-Our next step consists of using this edge cover to compute an edit script that transforms the tree $T_1$ to the tree $T_2$ .
-We do this in two steps.
-First, we tag each edge of the edge cover with an annotation that represents the edit operation suggested by that edge.
-During this annotation process, we also add some ordering constraints between the annotations on different edges.
-Once we have annotated all edges in this manner, we topologically sort the annotations (based on the ordering constraints added by the annotation algorithm) to generate the final edit script.
-The annotation algorithm is described in Section 4.3.
-We illustrate some of the ideas used by the algorithm by considering its action on an edge in the edge cover for our running example.
+Returning to the pruned induced graph of our running example, let us assume that we have gone through the process of determining the cost of each edge, and have computed a minimum-cost edge cover according to these costs, obtaining the edge cover represented by the bold edges in Figure 3.
+Our next step consists of using this edge cover to compute an edit script that transforms the tree T_1 to the tree T_2 .
+Our algorithm CtoS (Cover-to-Script) for this purpose is described in Section 5.
+Here, we briefly illustrate some of the ideas used by the algorithm by considering its action on an edge in the edge cover for our running example.